 Mid-Range: Residence Hotel: Location in center of Vaduz

 Luxury: Parkhotel Sonnenhof.
 Apparently this has a prominent view of the castle!

-Plan your visit to Liechtenstein here!
+Plan your Liechtenstein visit here!

 I can’t say Liechtenstein is the most exciting country I’ve ever visited but it is quiet, safe and packed with striking alpine beauty.
 There is no nightlife to speak about.
 This is the kind of place where you truly relax in the evening while on vacation.
 Plus, I really can’t resist place with castles on the hill, especially one with a real prince living in it!
 If you are a hiking and nature enthusiast, you probably would enjoy spending more time here.
-Unfortunately with my whirlwind spontaneous little trip, I only had 2 days but still had a very nice visit to Liechtenstein.
+Unfortunately with my whirlwind spontaneous little trip, I only had 2 days but still had a very nice visit Liechtenstein.
 This is a place that forces you to relax, look around and truly appreciate how beautiful and simple nature is!

-Would you like to have a visit to Liechtenstein?
+Would you like to visit Liechtenstein?